Fang-design/HetGAN/README.md

 > Implementation of **Het**erogeneous **G**raph **A**ttention **N**etwork

-> This is the code repository of paper "Prediction of Metro Ridership During the COVID-19 Pandemic: A Deep Learning Approach Based on Heterogeneous Graph" which is submitted to Transportation Rsearch Part C: Emgerging Technologies.
+> This is the code repository of paper "Prediction of Metro Ridership During the COVID-19 Pandemic: A Deep Learning Approach Based on Heterogeneous Graph" which is submitted to IEEE Transactions on Intelligent Transportation Systems.